Cyrix126/api-formatter/README.md

 # API formatter

-Simple rust programm to format and return response of any API you want in a human readable way.
+Simple rust program to format and return response of any API you want in a human readable way.

 ## Features
 - works with any Json Restful API